AdePhil/shapes/README.md

 # Shapes App

-The shapes app draws objects to the screen based on the shape and length of the shapes selected.
+The shapes app draws objects to the screen based on the shape and length of the shape selected.
 [Shapes App](https://shapes-omega.vercel.app/).

 ## Features

 - Dynamic lengths
 - 20 shapes available for selection
 - No shape is drawn if length is 0 or empty
-- Shapes are animated (opacity and s)
+- Shapes are animated (opacity and stroke)
 - Dynamic stroke color
 - Dynamic fill color
 - Light/Dark mode